mofo7777/Stackoverflow/README.md

 ## MinimalSinkRenderer

 This program shows the basic essentials for implementing a custom sink renderer, to be used by a Media Session.
+The stream sink format is MFVideoFormat_RGB32.

 ## ScreenCaptureEncode